 Proper Usage Tips

-- Avoid dragging over sharp objects.
+- Avoid dragging the hose over sharp objects or abrasive surfaces.

-- Do not leave under constant pressure.
+- Do not leave the hose under constant water pressure when not in use.

 Essential Maintenance and Storage